When Is the Best Time

 From my experience, you can hike to the very top but with snowshoes, spikes or crampons only; otherwise, I don't recommend hiking this slippery trail on snow and ice.
 Every Wednesday, a guided torch hike is offered at 8.30 pm.
 The meeting point is the bandstand in Krimml.

 It is a very popular natural spectacle with more than 400.000 visitors annually; therefore very crowded at Eastern and in summer – fewer tourists in the morning.
 Very special in winter.
-We went to the falls in March 2022 and were amazed by the beauty and how quiet it can be.
+We were amazed by the beauty and how quiet it can be.

 Best Months to Visit